mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-schema.markdown

 title: sqlalchemy.sql schema code examples
 category: page
 slug: sqlalchemy-sql-schema-examples
-sortorder: 500031067
+sortorder: 500031084
 toc: False
 sidebartitle: sqlalchemy.sql schema
-meta: Python example code for the schema function from the sqlalchemy.sql module of the SQLAlchemy project.
+meta: Python example code for the schema callable from the sqlalchemy.sql module of the SQLAlchemy project.

-schema is a function within the sqlalchemy.sql module of the SQLAlchemy project.
+schema is a callable within the sqlalchemy.sql module of the SQLAlchemy project.

 ## Example 1 from GINO